jeffjewett/pcf-book-service/README.md

 }
 ```

-Add another class named Book, with the following code.
+Add another class named Book, with the following code:

 ```
 using System.ComponentModel.DataAnnotations;